 - Most SSU students use the internet browser Safari to access Moodle.

 - More than 70,000 activities and resources were added to SSU Moodle courses Summer 2013- Spring 2014.

 All official University courses have a Moodle shell course.
 Moodle shell courses are created about 1 month before the semester starts.
 Faculty who are listed as the instructor of record in Peoplesoft will automatically gain access to the Moodle shell course.

 - Login to Online Services (Notice the Login link at the top of this page, and many other University pages).

 - Click the Moodle link.
-When you get to the Moodle front page, you'll see your list of courses in the right column.
+When you get to the Moodle front page, click on My Home on the top-navigation bar.